Bethlehem Tilahun Alemu: Early life

 Bethlehem was born in the Zenebework area of Addis Ababa.
 Her parents worked at a local hospital.
 Alemu attended public primary and secondary schools, and then went on to study accounting at Unity University, graduating in 2004.

 Bethlehem was the first female African entrepreneur to address the Clinton Global Initiative and was named Outstanding African Business Woman by African Business Awards in 2011.

 Business ventures

 In early 2005, Bethlehem founded soleRebels to provide ecologically and economically sustainable jobs for her community.
-Seeing that many skilled artisans in her small community in Zenebework were living with chronic unemployment, she wanted to showcase their skills and offer work to those in her community.
+Seeing that many skilled artisans in her small community in Zenebework were living with chronic unemployment, she wanted to showcase their skills and offer work to those in her.

 The soles of the shoes are made from recycled car tyres.
 Today, the company has stores all over the world, including in Ethiopia, Singapore, Switzerland and Taiwan.

 Bethlehem is deeply proud of having been able to create global brands like soleRebels and Garden of Coffee.